 A woman who has been a student at Reading High School for less than a week is accused of calling in a bomb threat to the high school Wednesday morning.

-They say Bown used a pay phone to call the school to make the threat.
+Police said the student responsible is 18-year-old Diamond Bowen, who used a payphone to call the school to make the threat.

 There just happened to be security cameras nearby recording her on the phone.